-Even before the pandemic forced many businesses to adopt remote work arrangements, the world was already trending toward more flexible work environment.
-It was assumed that this shift toward flexible remote work would just be temporary inconvenience that would disappear as soon as we addressed the pandemic.
+Even before the pandemic forced many businesses to adopt remote work arrangements, the world was already trending toward a more flexible company work culture.
+It was assumed that this shift toward flexible remote work would just be a temporary inconvenience that would disappear as soon as we addressed the pandemic.

 However, many employees and employers saw the benefit in continued remote work.
-Therefore, many companies are embracing a flexible remote work culture for the foreseeable future.
-The question then becomes: “how can companies successfully conduct business in the new, flexible work culture?”
+Therefore, many companies are embracing a flexible remote company work culture for the foreseeable future.
+The question then becomes: “How can companies successfully conduct business in the new, flexible work culture?”

 Employers need to focus on the important elements of their business, not the trivial details.
 The following considerations need to be made for all companies that are navigating the remote work environment: